AzizLajili/AzizLajili/README.md

 ## I'm a Developer and Musician !!

-- 🌱 I’m currently getting my IT ingeneering degree
+- 🌱 I’m currently getting my IT ingeneering degree in Cloud Computing
-- 🥅 2022 Goals: AWS certification
+- 🥅 2023 Goals: AWS certification
 - ⚡ Fun fact: I'm not only a musician, i'm a BASSIST 🎸

 ### Connect with me: